-The theme in science this half term is 'Electricity'
+The theme in science this half term is 'Animals including Humans'

 By the end of the unit you should be able to:

-Mr Booth will be teaching PE on a Tuesday and Mr kelly will be teaching PE on a Wednesday.
+Mr Booth and I will be teaching PE on a Tuesday and Mr Kelly will be teaching PE on a Wednesday.
 Please ensure children have their full kit in school on these days with their names in.